ribasco/ucgdisplay/README.md

 ---
 A universal character/graphics display library for ARM embedded devices based on Java.
 Provides drivers for character based lcd devices (Hitachi HD44780) and over 40+ graphic monochrome lcd devices (Powered by U8g2).

-This project aims to minimize the hassle of s

 ### Features

 ---